Bindiya018/my-first-project/README.md

-# my-first-project
+This is my first Github project.
-My first Github repository
+I am learning Python and GitHub